lorilew/python-101/functions.md

 And a common mistake when starting out is forgetting the parenthesis.
 If you do not call the method it won't do anything.
-In this example the print method is printing the object `add_one` that is of type fuction.
+In this example the print method is printing the object `add_one` that is of type function.

 ```
 >>> print(add_one)
 <function add_one at 0x7f144112bbf8>
 ```

-Here's an example of a function being passed as an arguement.
+Here's an example of a function being passed as an argument.

 ```
 def good_feedback(name):
     return f"Hi {name}, you're doing a great job!"